JoannaBy/DHSI2019-Stylometry/daily_notes/11th_June.md

   * a brief intro to topic modeling
   * methods involving dimension reduction: PCA and MDS, what are their benefits and limitations
   * distance measures in stylometry [slides](https://github.com/JoannaBy/DHSI2019-Stylometry/blob/master/presentations/DistanceMeasures.pdf)
-  * bootstrap consensus trees and networks

-### Introduction to stylometry (afternoon plan)
-* How are networks useful to literary studies?
+  * bootstrap consensus trees and networks - how are networks useful to literary studies?
-* Exploring relations between authors with networks.
+  ** Exploring relations between authors with networks.
-  * Collaborative authorship.
+  ** Collaborative authorship.
-  * Stylochronology.
+  ** Stylochronology.
-  * Literary big data as a network.
+  ** Literary big data as a network.
 * Gephi hands on!

 ### The reading